 Seed Swap Dates & Times

-This area will be updates, but not as frequently as our social media.
-If there’s any questions, please see the above Facebook Events Calendar, or call/stop in the store!
+This area will be updated, but not as frequently as our social media.
+If there’s any questions, please see the above Facebook Events Calendar, our Website Events Calendar, or call/stop in the store!
 (813) 932-9775.
-All classes are on Saturdays at this time, and they are all from 8:30am – 10:30am

 Please join us!
 And remember, it’s not just seeds!
 You can bring cuttings, divided plants, bulbs, potted plants, sprouted seedlings – just be ready to trade for something else with your neighbor!